Your AI agent

-$ brew install terryso/tap/axionrequires macOS + accessibility permission · readme →
+$ brew tap terryso/tap && brew install axionrequires macOS 14+ · readme →

 What it does.